 How much will you support your

 “Maybe the goal isn't to try to save for all $300,000 a college education, but rather to provide enough flexibility so that you can provide some support, regardless of what that path looks like,” says Jasperson.
 Regardless of how much you are willing or able to commit, here’s what to consider:

 Establish pre-college and college-education expectations.

-With only 18 years to go, there’s no time like today to get started on a college savings plan.
-But how much will your child need?
-Use this
+With only 18 years to go, there’s no time like today to get started on a

 Research these education-related investment and savings options.